-Net change in fund balance - total governmental funds \$ 143,919 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+Net change in fund balance - total governmental funds \$ (141,892) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
 However, on the statement of activities the cost of those assets is allocated over their useful lives as depreciation expense.
-Expenditure for capital assets 39,796 Depreciation (146,216) Donated capital assets not reported in governmental funds 38,674 The repayment of the principal portion long-term debt is reported as an expenditure when due in governmental funds but as a reduction of principal outstanding when incurred in the statement of activities Principal payments on bonds payable 15,000 Principal payments on installment notes 19,450 Change in net position of governmental activities \$ 110,623
+Expenditure for capital assets Depreciation 197,409 Depreciation (136,549) The repayment of the principal portion of long-term debt is reported as an expenditure in governmental funds but as a reduction of principal outstanding in the statement of activities.
+Principal payments on bonds payable 20,000 Principal payments on installment notes 10,016 Proceeds from issuance of long-term debt obligations are other financing sources in the governmental funds, but the issuance increases the long-term liabilities on the statement of net position.
+Proceeds from issuance of notes payable (8,806) Change in net position of governmental activities \$ (59,822)